syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDialog.md

 {% endhighlight %}

 ### leftButtonCaption `string`
-{:#members:leftButtonCaption}
+{:#members:leftbuttoncaption}

 Specifies the text of left button.
-For alert mode dialog, this property specifies the alert button text.
+For alert mode Dialog, this property specifies the alert button text.

 #### Default Value